 In many cases a DUI -Deferred Prosecution is the best option for many clients when arrested for DUI.
+If you have been arrested and charged with a second offense DUI within 7 years then you should talk to your attorney about a deferred prosecution.
+2nd offense DUI's can carry with them a mandatory jail time of 30 or 45 days in jail.
 A DUI deferred prosecution is a very serious step so it is not often used except in two situations 1) On a second DUI within 7 years; and 2) When a client absolutely cannot have a conviction on their record (Generally people with professional licenses: pilots, truck drivers etc).
-If you receive a 2nd DUI in Washington State you are generally facing a mandatory 30 or 45 days in jail.
 One possible way to attempt to avoid this jail time is a deferred prosecution.

 A deferred prosecution is a extensive two year alcohol treatment program followed by three additional years of probation.
 It is an opportunity for an defendant to admit that they have a problem with alcohol and in exchange the court may decide to defer sentence or extensive jail time if the person enters into a treatment program for a second DUI or a defendant in a special situation.
 Below is a example of a DUI alcohol deferred prosecution.